The Metcalf Foundation creates meaningful change by:

 - With a goal to help build a low-carbon, resource efficient, and resilient Canada, the Environment Program establishes three new focus areas: Cycle City, Electrifying Movement, and Enabling Solutions.

 Much of his current work is focused on creating opportunities for innovation and collaboration and in advancing new thinking and policy approaches.
-Sandy has been instrumental in the establishment of a number of Canadian not-for-profits.
-He was the founding chair of the Friends of the Greenbelt Foundation, an arms-length, public foundation created by the Government of Ontario to support the environmental and agricultural integrity of province’s new Greenbelt.
-He is currently the chair of Community Food Centres Canada and past chair of Philanthropic Foundations Canada.
-He is a director of the Tides Canada Foundation and the Toronto Community Foundation.
-He also serves as advisor to a number of charitable organizations, including CivicAction, Mowat Centre for Policy Innovation, and Imagine Canada.
-Sandy is a Senior Fellow at Massey College.
+Sandy has also been instrumental in the establishment of a number of Canadian not-for-profits.
+He is currently the founding chair of the Community Food Centres Canada and was the founding chair of Friends of the Greenbelt Foundation, an arms-length, public foundation created by the Government of Ontario to support the environmental and agricultural integrity of province’s new Greenbelt.
+He is a director of the Tides Canada Foundation and the Toronto Community Foundation and past chair of Philanthropic Foundations Canada.
+He also continues to serve as advisor to a number of charitable organizations, Sandy is a Senior Fellow at Massey College.

 Adriana Beemans joined the Metcalf Foundation in 2013, bringing extensive experience in community development, capacity building, and program innovation.
 Most recently she spent five years as the Director of Programs & Services at Working Women Community Centre, overseeing community engagement and settlement programming.
 As the Social Investment Fund Manager at Toronto Community Housing, she spent four years as a grant-maker working with community leaders in low-income communities.
 Before moving to Toronto, Adriana worked overseas with the Aga Khan Development Network in Pakistan and UN-Habitat in Afghanistan.
 She holds a graduate degree from the University of Toronto in Political Science and a Bachelor of Arts in International Development from Trent University.